3am-tech/threeam_content_elements_page/README.md

 ## Usage
 Create a scheduler of type console command  for `cepage:build` or you can execute from cli with `cepage:build`

+## How to skip content elements
+if some content elements are copied automatically but you don't want them on the content elements page.
+You can simply disable them on the page so copy process will not copy them again on the page.

 ## Credits

 This extension is created by [3AM Technolgies](https://3am-tech.com).